daveoneill1/interactive-project/README.md

 ### **User Story Testing**

 ### The user that is coming to the site should be able to understand the purpose of the site.
 They may or may not have an interest in the area of news analysis.
-I  woudl like to give the user flavour of the type of news analysis that we will develop in the future.
+I  would like to give the user flavour of the type of news analysis that we will develop in the future.
 The user can get in touch with me through the contact page to find our more and there are links to the GDELT and Big Query websites on the footer.

 ### **Test and Result**

 #### I tested the pages myself on desktop and mobile.
-In addition I asked three friends to visit the link as try and complete the following taks which they were able to achieve.
+In addition I asked friends to visit the link as try and complete the following tasks which they were able to achieve.

 ### 1. Find the tone graph for Boris Johnson

 #### - User lands on the Home page and can read the headline and description about Leaders Tone in online news media.
 The buttons for the three leaders are visible and the graph changes when the button is clicked.

-### 2. Discover the how many times France is mentioned in RTE's new coverage for this data set
+### 2. Discover how many times France is mentioned in RTE's new coverage for this data set.

 #### - User can navigate to the Map section on the Home Page.
 The markers are visible for the relevant countries.
 The user can zoom in to see the country view for France.
 The label is visible when the marker is clicked to indicate how many times this location was mentioned.